Rhystic1/nikke-db-vue-story-gen/README.md

 - The Commander is speaking
 - Actions are occurring in the story

 However, sometimes the logic still fails to properly assign a character to show on screen despite it being fairly evident that the actions in the story are involving a specific character, even if they are not speaking.
-Fortunately, this doesn't happen often, however I am working to improve this.
+Fortunately, this doesn't happen often, however recent commits should now prevent this from happening in most cases.

 </details>